CumulusNetworks/docs/content/cumulus-vx/_index.md

 toc: 1

 ---
+Welcome to Cumulus Linux VX.

 ## What is Cumulus VX?

 Cumulus VX is a free virtual environment designed for cloud and network administrators that introduces you to open networking where you can learn and test the latest technology from Cumulus Networks in your own time, at your own pace, and within your own environment, without organizational and economic barriers.
 Use Cumulus VX to produce sandbox environments for prototype assessment, pre-production rollouts, and script development.
+Refer to the {{<link url="Cumulus-VX-Overview" text="Cumulus VX overview">}} for additional information about Cumulus VX, to see a list of the supported platforms, and to read the support policy.

 ## How do I use Cumulus VX?

-This document describes how to install Cumulus VX on a {{<link url="Overview" text="supported platform">}} and configure the VMs using a simple {{<link url="Example-Topology" text="two leaf and one spine topology">}}.
+This document describes how to install Cumulus VX on the {{<link url="Cumulus-VX-Overview" text="supported platforms">}} and configure the VMs using a simple {{<link url="Example-Topology" text="two leaf and one spine topology">}}.
 After you successfully install and configure the VMs, you can run {{<link url="Basic-Commands" text="basic commands">}} to get up and running, then use the {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux" text="Cumulus Linux documentation set">}} to explore further.